 You've also got to make my Fresh Fruit Salad for your kids - it is the perfect compliment to school lunches!

-Lessen the stress of 'back to school' schedules by having these easy to find ingredients on hand and ready to blend up for an easy and healthy start to school days!
+Lessen the stress of crazy school and sports schedules by having these easy to find ingredients on hand and ready to blend up for a quick and healthy snack!

-- This smoothie is made with whole fruits and vegetables (no juices), which makes it high in fiber.
+- Made with whole fruits and vegetables (no juices), which makes it high in fiber.
 Fiber helps kids feel full longer and keeps things moving in the digestive tract.

 - Orange Use a large seedless navel orange, peeled.
 Oranges are high in vitamin C and fiber.
 If using an orange with seeds, remove the seeds.